-ICF is modeling the CI reductions that could be achieved using the structure of the LCFS program.
+ICF modeled the CI reductions that could be achieved using the structure of the LCFS program.
 The modeling is driven by the demand for transportation fuel in California, which is a function of many variables including but not limited to economic growth, vehicle miles traveled (VMT), vehicle fleet turnover, and the expected compliance with complementary policies that impact transportation fuel demand.
 ICF's modeling is initiated using documentation associated with the EMissions FACtor model (EMFAC)1 that is publicly available for download.
 The EMFAC model is "developed and used by CARB to assess emissions from on-road vehicles including cars, trucks, and buses in California."
 The EMFAC model enables ICF to characterize top-level transportation fuel demand in California given baseline consideration of the aforementioned key factors, like VMT and fleet turnover.
 Although EMFAC2021 incorporates expected compliance with several regulations that decrease fossil fuel demand, like the Advanced Clean Truck (ACT) Rule and the Innovative Clean Transit (ICT) Rule, it does not include expected compliance with Advanced Clean Cars II (ACC2) or the Advanced Clean Fleets Regulation, which were adopted by the Board in 2022 and 2023, respectively.
-ICF has modified EMFAC2021 to ensure compliance with ACC2 and ACF.
+ICF modified EMFAC2021 to ensure compliance with ACC2 and ACF.
 ICF then pairs the fleet turnover and fuel demand functions of EMFAC with supply-cost curves for low carbon fuels, including ethanol, biodiesel, renewable diesel, and renewable natural gas (RNG).

-1 ICF is using the most recent version of EMFAC, EMFAC2021 (v1.0.2) as a starting point for our modeling.
+1 ICF used the most recent version of EMFAC, EMFAC2021 (v1.0.2) as a starting point for our modeling.
 The EMFAC model is available for download online.

-ICF is modeling multiple scenarios for this project and framing each as Accelerating Decarbonization in the transportation sector using a diverse array of low carbon fuel strategies that are viable in the timeframe contemplated.
-Within this framework, ICF is focused on a Central Case and High Case(s).
+ICF modeled two scenarios for this project and frames each as Accelerating Decarbonization in the transportation sector using a diverse array of low carbon fuel strategies that are viable in the timeframe contemplated.
+The body of this report presents the Central Case, whereas the Appendix presents our findings related to the High Case.

-- Accelerating Decarbonization, Central Case: ICF's primary focus is this case, whereby we are limiting our consideration of low carbon fuel strategies that require expanded deployment, reasonable technological advancement, and limited, if any, substantive policy changes.
-This document reviews the key modeling inputs and results associated with the Central Case. - Accelerating Decarbonization, High Case(s): In these cases, ICF is considering additional strategies and/or policy changes that would lead to higher deployment of low carbon fuels and/or greater CI reductions over the course of the analysis.
-The assumptions in these cases reflect updated science and analysis, additional cost effective GHG reduction opportunities, and alignment with proposed federal policies.
-More specifically, these strategies may include but are not limited to reductions in LUC adders to CI scores, resumption of FFV manufacturing by OEMs, and relaxation of deliverability requirements for electricity used as a transportation fuel and as a processing fuel.
+- Accelerating Decarbonization, Central Case: ICF's primary reporting is this case, whereby we limited our consideration of low carbon fuel strategies that require expanded deployment, reasonable technological advancement, and limited, if any, substantive policy changes.
+The body of this report reviews the key modeling inputs and results associated with the Central Case. - Accelerating Decarbonization, High Case: In this case, ICF considered additional strategies and/or policy changes that would lead to higher deployment of low carbon fuels and/or greater CI reductions over the course of the analysis.
+The assumptions in this case reflect updated science and analysis, additional cost effective GHG reduction opportunities, and alignment with proposed federal policies.
+More specifically, these strategies may include but are not limited to reductions in land use change (LUC) adders to CI scores, resumption of flexible fuel vehicle (FFV) manufacturing by OEMs, and relaxation of deliverability requirements for electricity used as a transportation fuel and as a processing fuel.
 Together, these represent a more expansive market and aggressive outlook for decarbonizing the transportation sector.
-This document limits our discussion of strategies to be incorporated into the High Cases.
+The assumptions, inputs, and results for the High Case are discussed in the Appendix.